kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

-A BTRFS subvolume is a part of filesystem with its own independent file/directory hierarchy.
+A BTRFS subvolume is a part of filesystem with its own independent file/directory hierarchy and inode number namespace.
 Subvolumes can share file extents.
 A snapshot is also subvolume, but with a given initial content of the original subvolume.

 .. note::
    A subvolume in BTRFS is not like an LVM logical volume, which is block-level